Reluctant Writers: How We Improved Writing Skills in 3 Months

 Why the urgency to improve writing skills now?

 My oldest will officially begin homeschooling high school this year and my younger is just a year behind.
 As we started to map out the courses they plan to take we realized how much writing would be expected as they move forward.

-We decided to use the summer to complete a writing course that would help our reluctant writers:
+I decided to use the summer to complete a writing course that would help my reluctant writers: